Chances are you've been calling yourself an "emerging artist" for way too long now. Have you emerged yet?

-When painter Shawn Demarest signed on for coaching earlier this year we talked about both her big vision for her career and the daily activities required to publicize her current show at the Annie Meyer Artwork Gallery in Portland, Oregon.
+When painter Shawn Demarest signed on for coaching earlier this year we talked about both her big vision for her career and the daily activities required to publicize her (then) current show at the Annie Meyer Artwork Gallery in Portland, Oregon.

 Recently, I asked Shawn what she remembered most from coaching and she said: “I mentioned something to you about being an ‘emerging artist’ and you looked at me and said ‘Shawn, you’re not an emerging artist anymore.’
 I believed you.
 I took that to heart and it really stayed with me."